Inflaton perturbations through an Ultra-Slow Roll transition and Hamilton-Jacobi attractors: A USR toy model

 The Hubble parameter can be obtained by integrating $\epsilon_1$ from $+\infty$ to $\alpha>0$,~\footnote{It is convenient to pick one limit of integration in Eq.~(\ref{appx: Hubble parameter}) to be $\alpha=+\infty$, because $H$ asymptotes to a constant irrespective of the signs of $\eta_0$ and $\epsilon_0$.}

 where $H_0=H(\infty)$.
 Eq.~(\ref{appx: Hubble parameter}) is suitable for calculating the expansion rate in USR when $\alpha>0$.
-If one is interested in the expansion rate during slow roll ($\alpha<0$), a more suitable expression can be obtained by making use of Gauss' relation~(9.132.2) in Ref.~\cite{Gradshteyn:1943cpj} (which relates hypergeometric functions of $z$ to the ones of $1/z$), in which case Eq.~(\ref{appx: Hubble parameter}) can be also written as,
+If one is interested in the expansion rate during the preceding slow-roll phase ($\alpha<0$), a more suitable expression can be obtained by making use of Gauss' relation~(9.132.2) in Ref.~\cite{Gradshteyn:1943cpj} (which relates hypergeometric functions of $z$ to the ones of $1/z$), in which case Eq.~(\ref{appx: Hubble parameter}) can be also written as,

 which in the limit when $\alpha\rightarrow -\infty$ reduces to,

 such that at early times ($\alpha\rightarrow -\infty$) the expansion rate asymptotes to a constant (when $\eta_0>0$), or grows exponentially with $\alpha$ (when $\eta_0<0$).
 These functions are plotted in Fig.~\ref{fig:USR-evol}.